witches-slave/yt-dpl_to-mdn-extract_via-list/README.md

 10. **sitemap_tag_parser.py domain mismatch:**
     ```bash
-    # Current limitation: hardcoded domain filtering
+    # All scripts now ask for domain at runtime
-    # Make sure your domain matches the expected format
+    # Make sure to enter the domain in the correct format (e.g., https://example.com)
-    # This will be fixed in future versions
     ```

 ## File Structure